chomamateusz/react-canvas-video/README.md

 [![npm package][npm-badge]][npm]
 <!-- [![Coveralls][coveralls-badge]][coveralls] -->

-`react-canvas-video` is a React component with no other dependencies than prop-types, that protect your videos from being downloaded.
+`react-canvas-video` is a React component with no other dependencies than prop-types, that protects your videos from being downloaded.
 To achive this I used a canvas that displaying 25 frames per second from hidden `<video>` tag.

 It is very simple protection, but our link to video is quite hard to find if one doesent know nothing about programming.